Sc1entifik/CryptoTax/README.md

 ## Mission
-This program is designed to gather transaction data from Blockchain explorers and label that data for tax preparation.
+This program is designed to gather transaction data from Blockchain explorers and label that data for uses such as tax preparation.

 ## How to use